Get Started — for Developers

 — how

-otigenbuilds, deploys, manages wallets, runs a local console. - Otigen Binary Spec v1.0 — the CLI surface.
+otigenbuilds, tests, deploys, and manages wallets. - Otigen Binary Spec v1.0 — the CLI surface.
 Every command, every flag.

 Bookmark these.
 The rest of the book (state model, gas, accounts, consensus, networking, parachains, slashing, governance) you read on demand.